-Foreign currency translations are translated into the functional currency using the spot exchange rates at the dates of the transactions.
+Foreign currency amounts are translated into the functional currency using the spot exchange rate at the date of the transactions.

-At each period end foreign currency monetary items are translated using the closing rate.
+At each year end, foreign currency monetary items are translated using the closing rate.
 Non-monetary items measured at historical cost are translated using the exchange rate at the date of the transaction and non-monetary items measured at fair value are measured using the exchange rate when fair value was determined.

-Foreign exchange gains and losses resulting from the settlement of transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in Net foreign exchange in the Statement of Comprehensive Income.
+Foreign exchange gains and losses resulting from the settlement of transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of comprehensive income.